Detlev-Rohwedder-Haus: Design and construction

 The building was designed by Ernst Sagebiel, who rebuilt Tempelhof Airport on a similarly gigantic scale.
 One writer has described it as "in the typical style of National Socialist intimidation architecture."
 It ran for more than 250 m along Wilhelmstraße, partly on the site of the former Prussian War Ministry dating from 1819, and covered the full length of the block between Prinz-Albrecht-Straße and Leipziger Straße, even running along Leipziger Straße itself to join onto the Prussian House of Lords, today housing the Bundesrat.
 It comprised a reinforced concrete skeleton with an exterior facing of limestone and travertine.

 With its seven storeys and total floor area of 112,000 m2, 2,800 rooms, 7 km of corridors, over 4,000 windows, 17 stairways, and with the stone coming from no fewer than 50 quarries, the vast building served the growing bureaucracy of the Luftwaffe, plus Germany's civil aviation authority which was also located there.
 Yet it took only 18 months to build, the army of labourers working double shifts and Sundays.
 The first 1,000 rooms were handed over in October 1935 after just eight months' construction.
 When completed, 4,000 bureaucrats and their secretaries were employed within its walls.
+Goring’s office floor was reinforced with extra support to prevent collapse.